-Like I mentioned, I’m a busy mom.
-Because of my busy schedule, I need to make taking care of me as simple as possible.
+As I mentioned, I’m a busy mom.
+Because of my busy schedule, I need to make taking care of myself as simple as possible.

-Seed capsules don’t need refrigeration, which us a bonus for me.
-One less thing to worry about keeping a our full fridge.
+Seed capsules don’t need refrigeration, which is a bonus for me—one less thing to worry about keeping our full fridge.

 The packaging comes in recyclable and compostable items, which I love.